Last updated on July 17th, 2018 at 05:56 am

 - Whether you can accept the schedule and working hours.

-Your patience, responsibility, and your attitude to children and to the job will be tested with the questions.
-Remember that your demeanor and your non-verbal communication is equally important as your answers to their questions.
-Let’s have a look at them now!
+Your patience, responsibility, and your attitude to children and to the job will be tested with some questions.
+Remember that your demeanor and your non-verbal communication is equally important as your answers to the questions.

 List of questions for nanny interviews

-Question 1: What days and hours are you available?
+Question 1: What days and hours are you available to work for us?

-Question 2: What experience do you have with taking care of children.
+Question 2: Describe your experience with taking care of children.

-Answer: Mention all relevant experience, even if it is just taking care of your younger sister.
-Speak with enthusiasm, and say that your former employer was satisfied with your job.
+Answer: You should mention all relevant experience, even if it is just taking care of your younger sister.

 Question 3: What do you like to do in your spare time?

-Question 4: What do you think a typical day with a 3 years old (5,7,10 years old child) looks like?
+Question 4: How do you think a typical day with a 3 years old (5,7,10 years old child) looks like?

-Answer: Focus mostly on the duties you should take care of, not on the secondary activities, such as watching telly with the child.
-Say that you imagine cooking for them, helping them with homework, playing with them, etc.
+Answer: You should focus mostly on the duties, not on the secondary activities, such as watching telly with the children.
+Say them that you imagine cooking for them, helping them with homework, playing with them, guarding them, etc.

 Question 5: Can you perform light house keeping/cooking?

-It is not only about your answers to the questions
+It is not only about your answers to their questions

-For them, the most deciding factor will be your personality, the impression you make on them, and perhaps also how does the child feel around you….
-Check the following articles to learn how to make a good impression on your interviewers:
+For them, the most deciding factor will be your personality, the impression you make on them during your talk, and perhaps also how does the child feel around you.